 What You Need to Know

 Repeated misuse of heroin, a form of opioid, often leads to physical drug dependency and addiction, despite the consequences.
-A large part of the re-emergence and rise in heroin use has been mainly due to the switch from other prescription opioids to the street drug.
+A large part of the re-emergence and rise in heroin use has been mainly due to the switch from other prescription opioids to the elicit substances.
 Nowadays, heroin is more easily accessible than prescription opioids and is a cheaper option.

 Although, while that is true, what people fail to understand or ignore, is that the risk and probability of becoming addicted to a drug such as heroin are even higher.
-Therefore, to recover, professional help is needed at a rehab facility.
+Therefore, to recover, professional help is needed at a recovery center.

 What is Heroin?